 And they are also crucial for your baby’s proper development.
 “Cholesterol plays a role in baby’s brain, limb, and cellular development, and in healthy breast milk,” says Gundell.

-Gundell says this might include:
+This might include:

-- increasing exercise
+- increasing physical activity

 - eating more fiber